rozpuszczalny/vscode-redmine/README.md

 * `redmine.serverIsSsl`: Should be connected through SSL or not (default: `true`)
 * `redmine.apiKey`: API Key of your redmine account (see `/my/account` page, on right-hand pane)
 * `redmine.rejectUnauthorized`: Parameter, which is passed to https request options (true/false) (useful to fix issues with self-signed certificates, see issue #3)
+* `redmine.projectName`: If set, this will be the project, to which new issue will be created.

+  _NOTE: this is an identifier of project, not display name of the project_

 ## Contribution